barryclark/jekyll-now/_posts/2016-09-19-josh-blend-words.md

 author: Josh
 ---

-An examination of how well a blended last name (real last name (not of a fictional person) comprised of two seperate last names) stands of to the rules of making a good ship name.
+An examination of how well a blended last name (real last name (not of a fictional person) comprised of two seperate last names) stands of to the rules up making a good ship name.
 While, when creating a blend name for a real person, some of the factors invovled in creating a good ship name are relevent, others can be over looked, and at least one factor *should* be overlooked.

 ## Ship Names